tailhook/vagga/docs/settings.rst

     ``mirror://mirrors.ubuntu.com/mirrors.txt`` which means mirror will be
     determined automatically.
 Note that it's different from default in ubuntu itself where ``http://archive.ubuntu.com/ubuntu/`` is the default.

+.. opt:: alpine-mirror

+    Set to your preferred alpine mirror.
+By default it's the random one is picked from the list.

+    .. note:: Alpine package manager is used not only for building :step:`Alpine` distribution, but also internally for fetching tools that are outside of the container filesystem (for example to fetch ``git`` for :step:`Git` or :step:`GitInstall` command(s))